lucasgabrielson/redux-weekend-peer-review/README.md

 ## Base Required Features

 - Multi-Part Form:
-  - [ ] Able to add feedback
+  - [X] Able to add feedback
-    - [ ] Data collected on individual pages & components
+    - [X] Data collected on individual pages & components
-    - [ ] Click on next takes you to the next page in sequence
+    - [X] Click on next takes you to the next page in sequence
-    - [ ] Data saves in DB after *all* the parts are completed (not piecemeal)
+    - [X] Data saves in DB after *all* the parts are completed (not piecemeal)
-    - [ ] Thank you page takes you back to the first view
+    - [X] Thank you page takes you back to the first view
-    - [ ] Old Data is cleared on form completion
+    - [/] Old Data is cleared on form completion
+      - Old Data is cleared not submit button but high five button

 - Client code:
-  - [ ]  Individual components for each form part
+  - [X]  Individual components for each form part
-  - [ ]  Redux setup complete
+  - [X]  Redux setup complete
-    - [ ] Store linked to react with `<Provider>`
+    - [X] Store linked to react with `<Provider>`
-    - [ ] Store setup with reducer(s) and logger middleware
+    - [X] Store setup with reducer(s) and logger middleware
-  - [ ] Reducers & Actions Working
+  - [/] Reducers & Actions Working
     - [ ] Actions are in SCREAMING_SNAKE_CASE and semantically named
     - [ ] Actions have a `type` key, and `payload` if sending data
-    - [ ] Reducers are returning a new state, or the old state (not mutating)
+    - [X] Reducers are returning a new state, or the old state (not mutating)
-    - [ ] Reducers are using spread correctly (to keep old data, while adding new)
+    - [X] Reducers are using spread correctly (to keep old data, while adding new)
-  - [ ] Review Component shows at all times with current redux state
+  - [X] Review Component shows at all times with current redux state
-  - [ ] React-Redux Working
+  - [X] React-Redux Working
-    - [ ] Dispatching actions onClick
+    - [X] Dispatching actions onClick
-    - [ ] Grabbing data from the redux store with `useSelector`
+    - [X] Grabbing data from the redux store with `useSelector`
-  - [ ] Axios POST request to add feedback
+  - [X] Axios POST request to add feedback

 - Server code: